unkown512/Evalatuion_tool_MOP_v1/README.md

 # NOTE
  We are currently developing a new tool that will also test the performance of LaTeX generation and subject prediction.
+### FOR PDF OFFSETS
+Depending on what tool you use, you may have to subtract some offset from the cordinates.
 # HOW TO USE

 1. Download the project with `git clone https://github.com/unkown512/Evalatuion_tool_MOP_v1.git`